tomlimi/tomlimi.github.io/_pages/about.md

   - /about.html
 ---

 Computational Linguistics Ph.D. student at Charles University.
-Interested in going into the inner workings of neural networks, multilingualism, and fairer NLP (he/him)Computational Linguistics Ph.D. student at Charles University.
-Interested in going into the inner workings of neural networks, multilingualism, and fairer NLP (he/him).
+Interested in going into the inner workings of neural networks, multilingualism, and fairer NLP. he / him